jackgit53/CodingWorkshops/problems/py101/testing/README.md

-# 1. Introduction to PyTest and Continuous Integration
+﻿# 1.
+Introduction to PyTest and Continuous Integration  change: 7/19/2018

 <!-- TOC -->